-The John and Erica Jersin Foundation is dedicated to improving the future by leveraging technical, scientific and strategic insights.
-We do considerable validation to find the best partner organizations which have the highest impact, some examples are listed below, while in the past we’ve also funded things like cancer research centers, and research on the impact of giving itself.
+The John and Erica Jersin Foundation is dedicated to improving the future by leveraging technical, scientific and strategic insight.
+We do considerable validation to find the best partner organizations with the highest impact.
+Some examples are listed below, while in the past we’ve also funded things like cancer research centers, and research on the impact of giving itself.

 Covid-19 has manifested some of the scientific community’s worst fears from the last few decades.
 We helped fund rapid development and deployment of new technologies to prevent, detect, and treat Covid-19, and new programs to help vulnerable populations.

 In 2017, 435,000 people died from malaria, but the disease can easily be prevented.
 The cheapest and most effective solution is a mosquito net, which costs around $2.
 Around $3,340 will save a human life, while much smaller amounts will prevent severe illness and improve productivity.

 Every year, millions of tons of plastic enter the oceans.
 A portion of this plastic travels to ocean garbage patches, getting caught in a vortex of circulating currents.
 This plastic gets broken into micro-particles which are eaten by fish and crustaceans, and now the average person eats thousands of plastic particles each year.